 CAN I TEST EFB BATTERIES WITH MY BATTERY TESTER?

-Some EFB batteries can be tested using standard flooded test alorithms, however there many that will test inaccurately and subsequently deliver misdiagnosis through over-reading the batteries measured cca value.
+Some EFB batteries can be tested using standard flooded test algorithms, however there many that will test inaccurately and subsequently deliver misdiagnosis through over-reading the batteries measured cca value.
 Only Midtronics have a true EFB testing platform, found in the MDX655P Start/Stop Tester.
 A comprehensive EFB drop down part number look up table, ensures you accurately test and diagnose batteries using specific test algorithms.

 WHAT ARE THE DIFFERENCES BETWEEN STANDARD FLOODED AND EFB BATTERIES?